 Research and outreach efforts show a considerable shortage of affordable housing in Oregon.
 Each year tax credits and rent subsidy contracts expire, jeopardizing Oregon's affordable housing stock, and risking a loss of units to the open market.
 Preserving decent housing, improving sustainability and affordability, and rehabilitation of units, are strategies Oregon will use to retain existing affordable housing.
 This task is becoming increasingly difficult and federal funds decrease or remain stagnant while construction costs rise.
 In 2017, the Oregon Legislature passed HB 2002, which supports the agency's work to prioritize preservation and better monitor the inventory of public supported housing.
+The 2019 Legislature is considering additional action with HB 2002 designed to strengthen the impact and reach of preservation activities.

 Other actions by the legislature in the 2017 and 2018 sessions supported investments in affordable housing.
-The legislature created a revolving loan program to allow housing developers to purchase and hold land for future development, restored a mitigation fund that covers a portion of landlords expenses for future development, investments for housing for people with mental illness, expanded the document recording fee to create more resources for affordable housing and first time home buyer opportunities, more resources for homeless shelters, incentivized contractors to work on affordable housing projects in rural Oregon, extended and fixed tax credits that apply to affordable housing, and improved compliance.
+The legislature created a revolving loan program to allow housing developers to purchase and hold land for future development, restored a mitigation fund that covers a portion of landlords expenses for future development, investments for housing for people with mental illness, expanded the document recording fee to create more resources for affordable housing (including a veteran set aside) and first time home buyer opportunities, more resources for homeless shelters, incentivized contractors to work on affordable housing projects in rural Oregon, extended and fixed tax credits that apply to affordable housing, and improved compliance.
 Importantly, HJR 201A referred a constitutional amendment to the Oregon voters to give local governments the feasibility to leverage obligation bonds for affordable housing with other funding sources.